wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

         ```

 !!!
 Note
-    For a pre configured, easy setup for local deployment, use the `values_local.yaml` file.
+    For a pre-configured, easy setup for local deployment, use the `values_local.yaml` file.

 #### Update configurations during deployment